What I Need to Know

 The calicivirus is only harmful to rabbits.
 Humans, cats, dogs and native animals will not become ill if the bait (or an affected rabbit) is consumed.

-For more information, go to the FeralScan website, the NSW Department of Environment and Heritage website and also Council's Responsible pet ownership page.
+For more information, go to the FeralScan website, the NSW Department of Environment and Heritage website, as well as Council's Responsible pet ownership page.